stuvjordan-uroc/blw-dataviz-perf-clean/NEXTSTEP.md

 - DONE Define state that tracks which split is requested
 - DONE Define state that tracks whether response groups are expanded or collapsed
 - DONE Rough out component that allows user to pick the split
-- Rough out component that hosts the canvas.
+- DONE Rough out component that hosts the canvas.

+## Spinner to indicate data loading state in canvas container

 ## All downloaded type defs are in meta.json.
 Fix data generation and download to get rid of coordinate type files.